Sleep Apnea (cont.)

 CPAP was first used in Australia by Dr. Colin Sullivan in 1981 for obstructive sleep apnea.
 It delivers the air through a nasal or face-mask under pressure.
 As a person breathes, the gentle pressure holds the nose, palate, and throat tissues open.
 It feels similar to holding one's head outside the window of a moving car.
 A person can feel the pressure, but can can also breathe easily.

 The CPAP machine blows heated, humidified air through a short tube to a mask.
 The mask must be worn snugly to prevent the leakage of air.
 There are many different masks, including nasal pillows, nasal masks, and full-face masks.
-The CPAP machine is a little larger than a toaster.
+CPAP machines today are smaller than a toaster.
 It is portable and can be taken on trips.

 - It decreases apneas and hypopneas.